Colorado Buffaloes men's basketball

 The Colorado Buffaloes men's basketball team represents the University of Colorado Boulder.
-The team competes in the Pac-12 Conference of NCAA Division I. They are currently coached by Tad Boyle.
+The team competes in the Big 12 Conference of NCAA Division I. They are currently coached by Tad Boyle.

-The Buffaloes have competed in fourteen NCAA Tournaments, making it to the Final Four in 1942 and 1955.
-Colorado has played in nine National Invitation Tournaments, winning the tournament in 1940 and making the semi-finals in 1991 and 2011.
+The Buffaloes have competed in sixteen NCAA Tournaments, most recently appearing in 2024.
+Colorado made it to the Final Four in 1942 and 1955.
+Colorado has played in eleven National Invitation Tournaments, winning the tournament in 1940 and making the semifinals in 1991 and 2011.
 The Buffs won the Pac-12 conference tournament in 2012, their first season as a member.

 Team history

 The Silver & Gold become Buffaloes

 The Colorado Men's Basketball team was initially known as the Silver and Gold, and began play on January 10, 1901, and beat State Prep School 34–10.
 While unaffiliated their first few seasons, the school joined the Rocky Mountain Conference in 1909.
 From 1902 to 1935, the school racked up a 200–151 record.

 In 1934, the Silver and Gold became known as the Buffaloes.
 CU students rented a buffalo calf to cheer the team on for the final football game that year, and the nickname stuck with the school since then.